leondeklerk/mqtt-stats-aggregator/README.md

 Runs a daily function to retrieve statistics for configured Tasmota MQTT devices and stores these.
 Mainly intended to gain insight into daily energy usage, but does not have any data processing/graphing yet.

-It pulls the data from all configured devices at midnight every day.
+It pulls the data from all configured devices at 0:30 every day.
 The data is written to files in CSV format `date,usage` where both values point to the day before (e.g. on 1/1/2023 it gets the data of 31/12/2022).
 After a response has been received for each configured topic, the client will disconnect until the next polling moment.

 ## Environment variables